raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ---

+Before we discuss detecting whether linked lists can have a cycle, a quick review of what a linked list *is*, using graphs

 ### digraphs, nodes, and links

-A [digraph](https://en.wikipedia.org/wiki/Directed_graph) is a finite collection of vertices we will call _nodes_, connected to each other with directed edges we will call _links_.
+A [digraph](https://en.wikipedia.org/wiki/Directed_graph) (an abbreviation of “directed graph”) is a finite collection of vertices we will call _nodes_, connected to each other with directed edges we will call _links_.
 Our digraphs will have the following properties:

 - There are a finite number of nodes;
 - Nodes have labels that help us identify them in discussions;